 What crema does, then, is give a cup of espresso a fuller and more rounded flavor, and a longer aftertaste than, say, a cup of drip.

 Ah, our Espresso Roast.
 We want to say that this is just another one of or favorite roasts, but we are a little bias.
 It’s hard to choose just one!
 This vibrant Espresso Roast Coffee Bean will give your taste buds a run for their money.
 We spent special care in roasting this Espresso Roast to highlight the natural sugars and sweetness from this Arabica, whole bean.
 Our Espresso Roast Coffee beans are not the charred, over-roasted espresso roast.
 We have managed to perfectly roast this bean to bring out incredible taste notes of Strawberry, Sugar Cane, and Vanilla.Use Code: “ESPRESSOBLOG”

 Emulsification and crema: what’s the science?

 As we’ve explained, espresso is a liquid emulsion, and when water runs through a coffee puck, it extracts the essential minerals and ‘unloads’ them into the cup.
-Everything from fats, sugars, natural oils, compounds like melanoidin, and caffeine are extracted and form the makeup of the espresso.
+Everything from fats, sugars, natural oils, compounds like melanoidin, and caffeine is extracted and form the makeup of the espresso.

 Often, in fresh coffee, these minerals and oils exist in abundance and help form a layer of crema on an espresso.
-It’s why espresso crema is a sure-fire sign of a good, healthy coffee extraction.
+It’s why espresso crema is a sure-fire sign of good, healthy coffee extraction.